ronhombre/neo-rust-gradle-plugin/README.md

 (Note: This is not a fork of rust-gradle-plugin.
 This was made and designed from scratch.)

+> [!NOTE]
+> Due to the complexity of Cargo, this plugin should be considered 'beta' until version 1.0.0.
+There are still many
+> features missing and hasn't been thoroughly tested yet.
+In the future, I'd like to port large OSS Rust projects into
+> Gradle using my plugin as a final compatibility test.

 ## Project Versioning
 This project follows the [Semantic Versioning 2.0](https://semver.org/) when updating the version number.
 As it stands, the project is still under development and the API might change between MINOR versions(that is the **y** in x.y.z).